netdata/netdata/packaging/installer/methods/cloud-providers.md

 #### Amazon Web Services (AWS) / EC2

 Sign in to the [AWS console](https://console.aws.amazon.com/) and navigate to the EC2 dashboard.
-Click on the **Security Groups** link in the naviagtion, beneath the **Network & Security** heading.
+Click on the **Security Groups** link in the navigation, beneath the **Network & Security** heading.
 Find the Security Group your instance belongs to, and either right-click on it or click the **Actions** button above to see a dropdown menu with **Edit inbound rules**.